Frequently Asked Questions

 What level of English do I need to attend a security course in Ireland?

-You require B2 Level in English to attend a security training course online with ICSE.
+You require a B2 Level in English to attend a security training course online with ICSE.
 This means that you must be able to speak, read and write at an Intermediate Level in English.
-This is to ensure not just that you gain the most from the training but that once qualified you will be enable you to work confidently with the public.
-If you are unsure about your English level, we strongly recommend that you confirm your English level prior to enrolling on a programme.
+This is to ensure not just that you gain the most from the training but that once qualified, you will be able to work confidently with the public.

 You can check your English level online here